chriseaton/spell/README.md

 Every SPELL operation (i.e. function, process, etc.) is written to include the `INPUTS`, followed by the `ACTION` steps of the process, and the `OUTPUT`.

 ## Real World
 SPELL is battle-tested in the field, and has a stable core syntax - although it may be refined over time with minor updates.

+Learning to *write* SPELL properly is not difficult and can be picked up with just a small amount of practice.
+The important thing is that SPELL can be *read* and *interpretted* by anyone capable of forming a logical premise, without learning the formal syntax.

-## Example
+## Try it Out
 The following example describes a process that uses information from two web-service APIs, as well as a loaded customer profile to create an order for Toys starting with the letter "A".
 It then sends that order to another web-service API call to complete the entire operation.

+See if you can understand what it's describing:

 ```
 ((Create Order for Toys))